MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 This arrangement has several benefits:

 * Compared to disabling SVCB:
-  - It allows the client to use the SvcParams, if present, which is only usable with a specific TargetName.
+  - It allows the client to use the SvcParams, if present, which are only usable with a specific TargetName.
 The SvcParams may include information that enhances performance (e.g. alpn) and privacy (e.g. ech).